AND GROUNDS ...

 Falconry is the ancient art of hunting with birds of prey.

-A visit to Dunrobin Castle now includes daily birds of prey flying demonstrations during the months of April, May, June, July, August and September on the Castle lawn.
-See spectacular shows featuring golden eagles and peregrine falcons, both resident birds in the Scottish Highlands.
+A visit to Dunrobin Castle now includes daily birds of prey flying demonstrations on the Castle lawn.
+See spectacular shows featuring Peregrine and Gyrfalcon as well as Harris hawks.
 Learn more about other local birds of prey as well as the ancient art of falconry.
-Additional attractions include more exotic species such as the European Eagle owl.

-Andy Hughes, our professional resident Falconer demonstrates and explains the different hunting methods used by owls, hawks and falcons in a series of fascinating aerobatic displays.
+Our resident falconer demonstrates and explains the different hunting methods used by owls, hawks and falcons in a series of fascinating aerobatic displays.
 Every show creates superb photographic opportunities.

 Falconry was originally developed as a means of hunting fast or difficult prey as food for the table, and is still practiced for this purpose in many parts of the world today.